-This is mostly why I pine so much for compile-time meta-programming–that it would hopefully allow similar, programmer-driven productivity enhancements without having to build a new language each time.
+(The delay to get new static languages is also why I pine so much for compile-time meta-programming–in theory that capability would allow similar, individual-programmer-driven productivity enhancements without having to build a brand new language each time.)

-Type systems can be too constraining.
-I’ll accept that they occasionally need to be circumvented for the better good.
+Type systems can be too constraining, and I’ll accept that they occasionally need to be circumvented for the better good.

 Compile-time meta programming is still a fringe technique.